aristocratos/btop/README.md

 ### Under development
 ##### 5 May 2021

-This project is gonna take some time until it has complete feature parity with bpytop, since all system information gathering will likely have to be written from scratch without any external libraries.
+This project is gonna take some time until it has complete feature parity with bpytop, since all system information gathering will have to be written from scratch without any external libraries.
 And will need some help in the form of code contributions to get complete support for BSD and OSX.

 If you got suggestions of C++ libraries that are multi-platform and are as extensive as [psutil](https://github.com/giampaolo/psutil) are for python, feel free to open up a new thread in Discussions, it could help speed up the development a lot.